ryrytio/info201-a4/rubric.md

     - Storing the result of the question in a variable with a meaningful name

 - Which category had the most money pledged (total)? (**5 points**)
-    - 1 point for grouping
-    - 1 point for computing summary information
-    - 1 point for filtering appropriately
-    - 1 point for returning the value of interest (category)
-    - 1 point for a meaningful variable name

 - Which country had the most backers?  (**5 points**)
-    - 1 point for grouping
-    - 1 point for computing summary information
-    - 1 point for filtering appropriately
-    - 1 point for returning the value of interest (country)
-    - 1 point for a meaningful variable name

 - Which year had the most money pledged (**5 points**)
-    - 1 point for grouping
-    - 1 point for computing summary information
-    - 1 point for filtering appropriately
-    - 1 point for returning the value of interest (year)
-    - 1 point for a meaningful variable name

 - What were the top 3 main categories in 2018 (as ranked by number of backers)? (**5 points**)
-    - 1 point for grouping
-    - 1 point for computing summary information
-    - 1 point for filtering appropriately
-    - 1 point for returning the value of interest (year)
-    - 1 point for a meaningful variable name

 - What was the most common day of the week on which to launch a project? (**5 points**)
-    - 1 point for grouping
-    - 1 point for computing summary information
-    - 1 point for filtering appropriately
-    - 1 point for returning the value of interest (day)
-    - 1 point for a meaningful variable name

 - What was the least successful day on which to launch a project? (**5 points**)
-    - 1 point for grouping
-    - 1 point for computing summary information
-    - 1 point for filtering appropriately
-    - 1 point for returning the value of interest (day)
-    - 1 point for a meaningful variable name

 - Write (and answer) two meaningful questions of the data that can be answered by _grouping_ the data and performing summary calculations. (**8 points**, 4 points each)
     - 1 point for a meaningful question